 \section{Abstract}

-Cellular wireless systems are witnessing the proliferation of frequency bands over a wide spectrum, particularly with the expansion of new bands in FR3.
+Cellular wireless systems are facing a proliferation of frequency bands over a wide spectrum, particularly with the expansion into FR3.
 These bands must be supported in user equipment (UE) handsets with multiple antennas in a constrained form factor.
 Rapid variations in channel quality across the bands from motion and hand blockage, limited field-of-view of antennas, and hardware and power-constrained measurement sparsity pose significant challenges to reliable multi-band channel tracking.
 This paper formulates the problem of predicting achievable rates across multiple antenna arrays and bands with sparse historical measurements.
 We propose a transformer-based neural architecture that takes asynchronous rate histories as input and outputs per-array rate predictions.
 Evaluated on ray-traced simulations in a dense urban micro-cellular setting with FR1 and FR3 arrays, our method demonstrates superior performance over baseline predictors, enabling more informed band selection under realistic mobility and hardware constraints.